f-hansie/solnet-manage-tasks-UI-Automation-suite/README.md

-install cypress v.12 or latest you will need java 8 installed on your system to be able to run the allure report => run npm install, to install all dependencies for cypress and typescript *Before execute the automation tests you need to launch the angular app for manage tasks by running the commands  on the above instructions*
+install cypress v.12 or latest you will need java 8 installed on your system to be able to run the allure report => run npm install, to install all dependencies for cypress and typescript
+## Before executing the cypress automation tests suite you need to launch the angular app for manage tasks on your local machine.

 ## Running the automtion test on Cypress test runner
 => npx cypress open